DISTINGUISHED VISITOR PROGRAM

 expressed an interest.
 Applicant schools should not communicate directly with the Distinguished Visitor.

-Designated host schools will be notified of their selection in November.
+Designated host schools will be notified of their selection in no later than January 2015.

 3. Applications for designation